To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 We want to assure you that the fastest runners will not take precedence over slower runners.
 We believe all athletes are important.
 Middle of the pack runners may be tomorrow’s star runners.
 Back of the pack runners are ahead of the many students who have chosen not to participate.
 They are not last.

-The team will provide a running singlet for each runner as well as warm up bottoms and tops.
+The team will provide a running singlet and shorts for each runner.
 Damaged or unreturned items will be charged for their replacement costs.
 The student must provide a good pair of running shoes.
-DO NOT buy cross trainers.
 Please only purchase running specific shoes.
 Visit Runnin Gear on Dixie Highway to receive a team discount on shoes!
 A wristwatch, which has a stopwatch function, is a must.
-The watches may be purchased in any department store and range from $5 for a simple chronograph to $40 for the Timex Ironman Triathlon with 100-lap memory (my favorite).
+The watches may be purchased in any department store and range from $5 for a simple chronograph to $40 for the Timex Ironman Triathlon with 100-lap memory.
 Your son or daughter should bring a water bottle to practice with his/her name on it.
 A gym lock is also necessary.
+We want to keep our muscles warm before a race.
+It is helpful to have warm up pants.
+Pants with zipper legs make it easier to take them off right before the start of a race.
+A hoodie or warm up jacket is also nice to have.

 GETTING IN SHAPE

 Getting in shape is the most difficult time for the athlete.
-He/she must overcome the natural tendency and urge to stop running.
+They must overcome the natural tendency and urge to stop running.
 Side stitches are common in the first several weeks.
 It is important to increase the effort in very gradual steps.
 Then once a reasonable level of fitness is attained, it is best not to ever get out of shape again.
 Doing it once is enough!
 We will encourage the athletes to stretch to avoid injuries.
-The practices are structured using different levels, each with its own set of workouts.

 Our greatest need due to the number of athletes who wish to run in the program are parents who can help out.
-This may be driving athletes to different practice sites (running the same course over and over again can get rather tedious), meets, or even running with us.
+This may be driving athletes to our home meets (SMS runners only), helping work the finish line for our home meets, or helping keep the various groups where they need to be during our away meets.
 With so many runners, we find that we need to be in more than one place at a time and can be only with your help.
-At our home meets, we need help with timers and recording names at the finish line.
-At the end of the year we put a slide show.
+At the end of the season we put a slide show.
 Any pictures you may have would be greatly appreciated.
 Most of all we need families coming to the meets to cheer on our athletes.

 We coach cross country because we love to run and wish to pass that enjoyment on to a new generation of runners.
 We are looking forward to meeting you and running with your son or daughter.